 You can order almost anything on the internet and have it delivered to your home.
 This includes food, clothes and equipment.
 All of the major supermarkets now do home food deliveries.You can also set ‘favourites’ and save shopping lists.

-Computers are available free of charge in Hampshire libraries.
+Computers are available free of charge to library card holders in Hampshire libraries.

 Age Concern Hampshire run computer courses for the over 50’s.